gardr/sample-project/README.md

 # Demos and samples

-There are some examples on how to use garðr located in the samples [folder](./samples).
+There are some examples on how to use Garðr located in the samples [folder](./samples).
 * Run the following commands to install the samples applciation

 	$ cd samples/